30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Ambulatory patients

 From private and commercial flights to gas cards and train tickets, Mercy Medical Angels provides assistance for a number of transportation needs.
-Due to these capabilities, the organization is able to execute more than 20,000 free trips nationwide every year.
-Mercy Medical Angels is a great resource for patients who are ambulatory and require no medical care en route.
+The organization is able to execute more than 20,000 free trips nationwide every year.
+Mercy Medical Angels is a great resource for asbestos lung cancer patients who are ambulatory and require no medical care en route.

-If you’re overwhelmed and wondering how you’ll be able to afford a large copay or insurance premium, check out some of the resources below that could provide the financial assistance you need.
+The cost of asbestos-related lung cancer treatment can devastate families.
+If you’re overwhelmed and wondering how you’ll be able to afford a large copay or insurance premium, there are resources available that could provide the financial assistance you need.

 Cancer Type: Any